SAML-Toolkits/wordpress-saml/README.md

 wp-login.php

+### Security Improvements on 3.5.0 ###

+Version 3.5.0 includes a security patch for xmlseclibs (CVE-2025-66475) .
+Updated to version 3.1.4

 ### Security Improvements on 3.2.0 and 3.2.1 ###

 Version 3.2.0 includes a security patch that prevent RelayState redirection attacks